auca/com.121/Practice/Practice_02.md

 program, use a two-way if construct to check the boolean value to display "Whitespace" or "Not a whitespace" messages to the user.
 Generate preprocessor output `05.i`, find out the "true" (pun intended) nature of boolean values in C.
 Take a look at the assembly in GDB.
 Step through the code to analyze how it works.
 Try to rewrite your program by only using one-way if constructs and the `goto` statement to jump in the code's flow to various labels similar to how the assembly was structured in GDB.
-The source file should be named `05.goto.c` Rewrite the code to set the boolean variable in 32-bit x86 inline assembly.
+The source file should be named `05.goto.c`.
+Rewrite the code to set the boolean variable in 32- or 64-bit x86 inline assembly.
 Name the source file `05.inline.c`.

 ## Problem #3: "Loop Constructs"